woodRock/fishy-business/docs/source/minutes.rst

     * OPLS-DA is a supervised approach, that will pull out characteristics that can linearly discriminate between variables, and is popular in chemistry field already.
     * Main benefit of REIMS, REIMS was able to detect horse meat contaminaiton in beef, at as little as 3% contamination.
 We want to find contamination in fish, such as mineral oil, oxidation, pre-fatty acids, mixed-species contamination.
     * Setup weekly meetings with Daniel, ask questions, track progress, ensure we are on track and fulfilling research objectives from PFR.

+Afterwards, we had lunch, and informally touched on topics discussed in meeting.

+Notes:
+    * PFR publish their datasets in chemistry journals, as open data available to the public.
+    * It is normal for PhDs to encounter a motivational crisis during their study.
+    * Possible to get stuck on the post-doc track, Daniel knows +50 year old post-docs.
+    * Meng will support work towards my pursuing post-doctral work after my PhD.
+    * Fish is relatively low-impact in bio-chemistry field, when compared to human healthcare research.
+    * Can push the environment/ecology side of research to press importance of the work.
+    * Easier to publish in high volume from machine learning side, rather than chemistry side.
+    * Kevin is able to arrange time for me to visit Callaghan, and see how the REIMS data is prepared in-person.
+    * Good to get hands on experience with the REIMS data, to get a hollistic view of the project scope.